Pathfainder/mp4-to-mp3/README.md

 mp4-to-mp3 as simple as it sounds..

-I needed to get the audio of (very) long files.

-Didn't manage to find a free service online
+I needed to get the audio of (very) long files and didn't manage to find a free service online

-so I build a very simple one ! ;)
+so I build a simple but efficient one !
+Enjoy;)

 ![GUI](gui.png)